Fevermap/fevermap/privacy.md

 #### What code is used for the service?

 X is built based on Fevermap, open source project.
-Please check [Fevermap Gitlab repository to inspect or view code being used to run X] (https://gitlab.com/fevermap/fevermap).
+Please check [Fevermap Gitlab repository to inspect or view code being used to run X](https://gitlab.com/fevermap/fevermap).
 X has / has not deviated from the Fevermap main line, but is not necessarily running the latest version of Fevermap open source project.

 #### What data is collected by the service?